ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 ```

 **The following is a list and description of all variables and corresponding variable attributes that are REQUIRED for the file to be accepted by the NGDAC.** A CDL description of each variable is located below the formal description.
-Examples of the various attributes have been provided for reference, but each data provider is encouraged to modify these values if they feel it is necessary, particularly for the following attributes:
+Examples of the various attributes have been provided for reference, but each data provider is encouraged to modify these values if they feel it is necessary, particularly for the following variable attributes:

  + *comment*,
  + *valid_min*,